 The valuation is made on the assumption that any alterations that may have been carried out to the property satisfy all relevant legislation and have full certification where appropriate.
-Alterations noted at the time of our inspection include the ensuite shower room and WC.
-These alterations are likely to be historic.
+Alterations noted at the time of our inspection include the creation of the internal bathroom and relocation of the kitchen.